 Many patients with this mutation develop a specific type of skin tumor known as MBAITs — an acronym for melanocytic BAP1-mutated atypical intradermal tumors.
 These noncancerous growths can serve as a visual marker for patients with this mutation and an indication of risk for developing mesothelioma or other cancers.

 MBAITs are pink and tan in color and range from 0.2 to 1.0 cm in diameter.
 The benign growths resemble moles or beauty marks.
 They are often flat or slightly elevated.
 Because of their unique shape, doctors can distinguish MBAITs from other skin tumors such as Spitz nevus and AST lesions.

-A 2014 study led by Dr. Michele Carbone of the University of Hawaii Cancer Center found mesothelioma patients with the BAP1 mutation lived at least four years longer than patients without the mutation.
+A 2014 study led by Carbone found mesothelioma patients with the BAP1 mutation lived at least four years longer than patients without the mutation.
 The five-year survival rate was 47 percent for those with the mutation, compared to the typical survival rate of just 6.7 percent.

 More research is necessary, but in the future, this finding may help identify which patients may not benefit from aggressive cancer treatment, helping people to make more informed decisions about treatment.

-As ongoing studies explore the link between gene mutations and cancer, researchers hope to discover more about what causes tumors to grow, ways to prevent mutations, and what drugs and treatments can prevent the spread of cancer.
+In addition to BAP1, ongoing studies continue to explore the link between gene mutations and cancer, giving researchers hope to discover more about what causes tumors to grow, ways to prevent mutations, and what drugs and treatments can prevent the spread of cancer.